SokolDuck/cbuffer/README.md

 1. **Log Buffering**

 	Imagine you have an application that constantly logs data, but you only care about preserving the last N log entries due to memory constraints.
-You could use the CircuitBuffer to keep only the most recent N log entries in memory, dropping older entries as necessary.
+You could use the CircularBuffer to keep only the most recent N log entries in memory, dropping older entries as necessary.

 2. **Time Series Data**

 	If you're working with time series data where data points arrive in an ordered fashion (e.g. stock prices, sensor readings), you might want to keep a buffer of the latest N points for quick calculations like moving averages.
-Here, OrderedCircuitBuffer would be appropriate.
+Here, OrderedCircularBuffer would be appropriate.
 You could also search for specific data points in the buffer using binary search, which is faster than linear search.

 3. **Streaming Data**